SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Experiments and results

 \subsubsection{Hyperparameters Ablation}

-To better understand the influence of key hyperparameters on the performance of our approach, we conduct ablation studies focusing on three key hyperparameters: the number of iterations (\textit{iter}) during sparse-aware sampling, the neighborhood radius ($\epsilon$), and the confidence threshold for filtering sparse samples.
-The first two parameters control the degree of sparsity during sample generation: larger iterations and larger neighborhood radii produce samples with greater sparsity (e.g., higher FID and lower CAS).
+To better understand the influence of key hyperparameters on the performance, we conduct ablation studies focusing on four key hyperparameters: the number of iterations (\textit{iter}), the neighborhood radius ($\epsilon$), the neighbor counts $k$ and the confidence threshold for filtering generated samples.
+The first three parameters jointly control the sparsity level of generated samples: increasing \textit{iter} corresponds to deeper optimization toward sparse regions, while enlarging $\epsilon$ and $k$ expands the neighborhood considered during sampling and thereby produces samples with greater sparsity (e.g., higher FID and lower CAS).
 The confidence threshold serves as a filter mechanism to avoid introducing low-quality samples.
-The experimental ablations in Table~\ref{tab6} present the results across different settings on DB7 and DB4 using multiple backbone classifiers.
-We observe that increasing \textit{iter} and $\epsilon$ slightly affects classification accuracy, suggesting that our sparse-aware sampling strategy is relatively stable under varying sparsity levels.
+The experimental ablations in Table~\ref{tab6} present the results across different settings on DB7 and DB4.
+We observe that increasing \textit{iter}, $\epsilon$, and $k$ slightly affects classification accuracy, indicating that downstream performance remains relatively stable across a wide range of sparsity settings.
+This demonstrates the robustness of SASG-DA to sparsity-controlled generation.
 Additionally, performance remains consistent across a range of confidence thresholds, indicating that the filtering mechanism does not overly restrict sample diversity.
 Overall, these results highlight the robustness of our method concerning key hyperparameter choices and confirm that it generalizes well without requiring sensitive tuning.

+Based on these observations, the default settings can serve as a robust starting point across different datasets, although the exact optimal values may vary slightly.
+In practice, the neighborhood radius $\epsilon$ is guided by the latent space scale (e.g., comparable to the average inter-sample distance in the training set), while $k$ and \textit{iter} are related to dataset size and optimization depth (e.g., moderately larger values facilitate sufficient exploration of sparse regions and stable optimization when introducing more samples).
+Within reasonable ranges, different combinations of these parameters yield comparable downstream performance.